celo-org/celo-monorepo/packages/contractkit/README.md

 Celo transaction object is not the same as Ethereum's.
 There are three new fields present:

-- feeCurrency (address of the ERC20 contract to use to pay for gas)
+- feeCurrency (address of the ERC20 contract to use to pay for gas and the gateway fee)
-- gatewayFeeRecipient (address of the beneficiary for the gas, the full node)
+- gatewayFeeRecipient (coinbase address of the full serving the light client's trasactions)
-- gatewayFee (value of the fee, denominated in the fee currency, to go to the gateway fee recipient)
+- gatewayFee (value paid to the gateway fee recipient, denominated in the fee currency)

 This means that using `web3.eth.sendTransaction` or `myContract.methods.transfer().send()` should be avoided.